utshomax/postman-docs/src/pages/docs/sending-requests/visualizer.md

 1. Send your request so it has a response.
 1. In the **Body** tab of the response, select the **Visualize** tab.
-1. In the **Visualize Response** menu, select a table, chart, or graph, visualizer.
+1. In the **Visualize Response** menu, select a table, chart, or graph visualizer.
 You can also select **set up with a prompt** and enter a simple text sentence to tell Postbot what you need.

 For more information on Postbot, visit [About Postbot](/docs/getting-started/basics/about-postbot/).